monideep2255/personal_portfolio/docs/PRD.md

 ✅ Functional Status: Navigation, theme switching, contact form, responsive design, project showcase, and about page are implemented.

-#### Phase 2: Resume & Deployment
+#### Phase 2: Resume & Deployment (🔄 In Progress) – March 20, 2025
-- Resume Section: Add a resume section with either a PDF viewer or embedded resume content
-- Deployment: Deploy the website on Replit
+✅ Resume Section: Successfully integrated resume content into the About page with clear section demarcation ⏳ Deployment: Deploy the website on Replit
-- Projects Section Update: Display a 'Coming Soon' placeholder for project updates
+⏳ Projects Section Update: Display a 'Coming Soon' placeholder for project updates

 #### Phase 3: Dynamic Project Uploads
 - Project Management: Enable dynamic project uploads using JSON or database integration